Kayli/logspub/politoto.md

     - in an attempt to fane sophistication
   - lack of precision
     - 'fascist' often signifies 'something not desirable'
+    - words have multiple often incompatible meanings
       - democracy, socialism, freedom, patriotic, realistic, justice
-      - have multiple often incompatible meanings

 - euphemisms
   - to energize people - appeal to their emotions